inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

         parameters = {'threshold': 1.0}

 The class name ``FloodPopulationEvacuationFunction`` is used to uniquely identify this impact function and it is important to make sure that no two impact functions share the same class name.
 If they do, one of them will be ignored.

 The doc string defines the author, the rating and the requirements that input layers must fulfil for this impact function.
 In this case, there must be a hazard layer with subcategory of either 'flood' or 'tsunami', with layertype being 'raster' and unit of meters.
 The other input must be tagged as 'exposure' with subcategory 'population' and also having layertype 'raster'.
-Except for layertype which is automatically inferred by InaSAFE all other keywords must be specified with each layer e.g. by using the InaSAFE keyword editor or by manually editing the keywords file.
+Except for layertype which is automatically inferred by
+|project_name| all other keywords must be specified with each layer e.g. by
+using the |project_name| keyword editor or by manually editing the keywords file.
 See also :ref:`keywords_system`.

 The rest of this section comprise the documentation variables and the parameters dictionary which in this case makes one variable available for interactive modification from the user interface.
 In this case, the threshold used to determine whether people should be evacuated is made configurable.
 The default value is set to 1m.

 Impact function algorithm
 .........................

 The actual calculation of the impact function is specified as a method call called ``run``.
-This method will be called by InaSAFE with a list of the 2 selected layers:
+This method will be called by |project_name| with a list of the 2 selected layers:
 ::

     def run(self, layers):